madrobby/zepto/README.md

 # Utility functions:

+Use `fx.js` in your project for these functions to work.

 ``` js
 $(document).ready(function(){ ... }); // call function after DOM is ready to use (before load event fires)
 $.isFunction(function), $.isObject(object), $.isArray(array); // returns true if given parameter is a function; an object; or an array, respectively